Updated: Apr 08, 2022

 Your child gets into college—maybe even their top choice — and you are thrilled.
-There's just one problem: you don't have enough saved up.
+There's just one problem: You don't have enough saved up.
 You want to help pay for their education but can't cover the full bill.
 Of course you can encourage your child to apply for scholarships and grants to help offset the cost, or to look into less expensive schools.
 But if you’re determined to send your child to a school you can’t quite afford, you still have options.

 There are two types of student loans available: federal student loans administered by the US Department of Education and private student loans offered by financial institutions such as banks and credit unions.